adamAfro/fc-browser-maker/readme.md

 ## Howto?

 - install
+    - :red_circle: since it is not signed yet, only about:debugging works now; doesn't work properly event with dev-ed for some reason
 - click extension button
 - select a text on a website
 - click extension button for a popup (:fox_face: firefox seems to need it for now [user gesture])